favadi/protoc-go-inject-tag/README.md

 script injects custom tags to generated protobuf files, useful for things like validation struct tags.

-This repo is based on favadi/protoc-go-inject-tag, but add @inject_beego_orm_table instruction for beego/orm users.
+This repo is based on favadi/protoc-go-inject-tag, but add two new instructions:
+1. @inject_go_interface for some messages.
+2. @inject_beego_orm_table instruction for beego/orm users.

 ## Install